sld/yandex_market_content_api_wrapper/README.md

 YandexMarketContentApiWrapper::Search.search_by( :text => "sword", :geo_id => 0 ) # v1/search.xml?text=sword&geo_id=0
 ```

-If X-RateLimit_s are remained then run sleep for one second.
+If X-RateLimit_s are remained then sleep for one second is running.

 ## TODO